Crooked, Messy, & A Little Dangerous

 I won’t have family land to pass down to my kids, but they’ll have that campsite.

-The problem was that I hadn’t been there for almost twenty years, and the map my mind had filed away looked absolutely nothing like the reality of the terrain.
+The problem was I hadn’t been there in almost twenty years.
+The map my mind had filed away as the way looked absolutely nothing like the reality of the terrain.

-So, after a long day hike, I found myself descending off the old logging road into a thicket of down logs and rhododendron looking for familiar markers that didn’t exist.
+So, after a long day hike, I found myself descending off the old logging road into a thicket of downed, decaying logs and rhododendron with my step-son and his girlfriend looking for familiar markers that didn’t exist.

 I led them down into what I thought was a path that ran along the creek.
 Surely, it would be there.
 It was not.
 And when I turned around to go back, the Rhododendron had closed in around me, their gnarled trunks, twisting and turning into a maze of knotted branches reaching up to grab the scarce sunlight available along the creek bed.